 Exit Statement: It’s natural to feel sad, anxious or angry after losing a job, and you’ll need to talk about your feelings with those closest to you.
-But advertising your wounds to the world can hold you back.
+But advertising your wounds to the wider world can hold you back.
 A brief, positive, forward-looking answer assures others that you’re ready for job leads, introductions, and other valuable networking opportunities.

 Example: “I’m proud of what I achieved during my five years with XYZ & Co.
 Unfortunately a business decision was made that resulted in the elimination of 150 jobs, including mine.
 So, I’ll be looking for new opportunities along the lines of…”

 Job Objective Statement: Your answer to “What are you looking for?” should be as clear and specific as possible.
 Try to include a job title (or a few related ones), the industry or industries you’re focusing on, what size of company you prefer and the geographic area you’d consider.
 A quick summary of these points will greatly help others understand what kind of information and introductions you’ll be interested in.

-Elevator Intro: Of, the next question after “What happened to your job?” is “Can you remind me what it is that you do?”, which is very similar to how you’d reply in an interview to “Tell me about yourself.”
-You may want to start thinking about this now.
-Please see my previous post, “Job Interviews: “Tell me about yourself.”
+Elevator Intro: Of course, the next question after “What happened to your job?” is “Can you remind me what it is that you do?”

 2. Round Up Your Resume Resources.

 If you’re thinking of hiring a professional to assist with your resume, cover letter, LinkedIn profile or other marketing materials, don’t wait until the last minute.
 You don’t want to have to choose someone based on availability rather than skill!
 Good resume writers are in demand, and often aren’t available to start right away.
 Once they do, the turnaround time may be several weeks.
 So find the right writer and get on their calendar now.